sitespeedio/sitespeed.io/README.md

 What do sitespeed.io do?
 -------
 You give sitespeed a start point, the first page on your site, where you want it to start crawl.
-By default, one level will be crawled, meaning all links (on the same domain as the main page), will be fetched & later analyzed.
+By default, one level will be crawled, meaning all links (on the same domain as the main page), will be fetched & analyzed.

-The output is by default HTML.
-One summary page, that on high level will give you input about your speed of your site.
-Sitespeed uses modified and enhanced Yslow rules to evaluate the page, the rules can be found here: https://github.com/soulgalore/yslow/blob/master/src/common/rulesets/ruleset_sitespeed.js

 The flow looks something like this: